woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 So the problem cannot in any way be solved, since all efforts to do so constitute the problem.
-The problem can only be transcended, but that transcendence is not a doingness of any kind.
+The problem can only be <u>transcended</u>, but that transcendence is not a doingness of any kind.
 Nothing is done.
 Nothing is improved or changed, since at the deepest level no improvement or change is possi- ble.
 Rather an awareness, a seeing arises and then the problem is no longer experienced as a problem.

-58

 # EXISTENCE